piandpower/MetagenomeDB/README.rst

 MetagenomeDB
 ============

 MetagenomeDB is a Python_ library acting as an abstraction layer on top of a MongoDB_ database.
 Its purpose is to simplify the storage, annotation and querying of metagenomic data.
-It achieves this by exposing three Python classes representing the following biological information:
+It achieves this by exposing two Python classes representing the following biological information:

 - **sequences** (``Sequence`` class); e.g., reads, contigs, PCR clones
 - **collections** of sequences (``Collection`` class); e.g., reads resulting from the sequencing of a sample, contigs assembled from a set of reads, PCR library

-- **relationships** between sequences and/or collections (``Relationship`` class)
+Any object can be annotated using a dictionary-like syntax:

+	import MetagenomeDB as mdb
+	s = mdb.Sequence(name = "My sequence", sequence = "atgc")
+	print s["length"]
+	s["type"] = "read"
+	s.commit()

-Objects of type ``Sequence`` or ``Collection`` can be connected through a ``Relationship`` to represent various metagenomic datasets.
+Objects of type ``Sequence`` or ``Collection`` can be connected to each other in order to represent various metagenomic datasets.
 Examples include, but are not limited to:

 - collection of reads resulting from a sequencing run (relationship between multiple ``Sequence`` objects and one ``Collection``)
 - set of contigs resulting from the assembly of a set of reads (relationship between two ``Collection`` objects)